Copyright © 2012 Robert B. Thompson. All Rights Reserved.

-My thought would be that Paul’s gospel of grace had to do with the fact that people are invited to enter the Kingdom of God and His righteousness apart from the Law of Moses; never, as in our day, that people are invited to enter the Kingdom of God and His righteousness apart from repenting of their sins with the prospect of following the Lord into godly behavior.
+My thought would be that Paul’s gospel of grace concerned the fact that people are invited to enter the Kingdom of God and His righteousness apart from the Law of Moses; never, as in our day, that people are invited to enter the Kingdom of God and His righteousness apart from repenting of their sins with the prospect of following the Lord into godly behavior.

 For of this you can be sure: No immoral, impure or greedy person—such a man is an idolater—has any inheritance in the kingdom of Christ and of God.
 Let no one deceive you with empty words, for because of such things God’s wrath comes on those who are disobedient.
 Therefore do not be partners with them.
 (Ephesians 5:5-7)

 Paul always preached godly behavior.
 His exhortations about grace, faith, imputed righteousness, always were addressed to people, particularly Jews, whom Paul was exhorting to receive Christ.
 It never entered Paul’s mind that people of the future would one day use his invitation to receive Christ apart from Moses to mean we go to Heaven by saying we believe in Christ even though we never have abandoned our sinful way of living.

 What a monstrous, monumental, destructive, ungodly error today’s preaching of Divine grace is!
 We should know better.
 Actually, in light of God’s holy Nature, it borders on blasphemy!